 - Michael Hare, Certified Pharmacy Technician, Palmetto Baptist Hospital, Columbia, SC

 - Heather McCue, Youth Services Librarian, Richland Library, Columbia, SC

-- Dr. Nancy Tolson, Assistant Director of African American Studies, USC, Columbia
+- Dr. Nancy Tolson, Assistant Director of African American Studies, USC, Columbia, SC

 - Anthony Young, City Council, Anacortes, WACarolina.